 Be prepared (physically and mentally) for self-isolation

-- Read the Do’s and Don’ts of self-isolation to be familiar with the expectations of the BC Centre for Disease Control
+- Read the Returning to Canada Fact Sheet to be familiar with the expectations of the Public Health Authorities

 - Here are some ideas for a successful quarantine that includes more than finishing every show on Netflix:

-- Remember you can go outside as long as you avoid congested areas and maintain a 2-metre distance away from others, so bring your running shoes and hammock!
+- Remember, you can go outside as long as you avoid congested areas and maintain a two-metre distance away from others, so bring your running shoes and hammock!

-- Start journaling – connect with @twudiscipleship for direction or ideas
+- Start journalling—connect with @twudiscipleship for direction or ideas.

 What to bring